9 Spider Plant Benefits (Scientifically Proven)

 2. Clean Up the Atmosphere

-Did you know about these spider plant benefits?
-This National Wildlife Federation claims that the spider plant removes more than 95 percent of toxic agents from the air, one of the spider plant health benefits to consider.
+This National Wildlife Federation claims that the spider plant removes more than 95 percent of toxic agents from the air.

 Spider plants are like natural air purifiers.
-They take in harmful gases like formaldehyde and xylene that can be found in things like furniture and cleaning products.
-Let us see how!
+They take in harmful gases like formaldehyde and xylene, which are found in furniture and cleaning products.

-Carbon monoxide is a silent, invisible gas with no smell, color, or taste.
+Carbon monoxide is a silent, invisible gas without smell, color, or taste.
 It forms when fuels like wood, petrol, coal, and natural gas burn incompletely.
-It is extremely harmful to humans, and you can find all of its health risks listed on the CDC‘s website.
+It is extremely harmful to humans, and the CDC lists all of its health risks on its website.

-Formaldehyde is another chemical that spider plants help take care of.
+Formaldehyde is another chemical that spider plants help remove.
 This colorless, pungent chemical is listed as toxic by WHO.
-It’s used in building materials, like particle board.
-Smoking, painting, cooking, and traffic contribute too.
+It’s used in building materials like particle board.
+Smoking, painting, cooking, and traffic also contribute to it.

 However, research shows spider plants can decrease formaldehyde by 88% in 24 hours.
 Other studies support this finding.